 Venue: Main Divadlo Ponec in Zizkov district

-Programme for year 2010 (each year program and dates vary), visit website for more info.
+For the year 2010 (each year program and dates vary), visit the website for more info.

-Today the promoters also award the prizes at the Czech Dance Platform Festival which each April presents the best of Czech dance from the past season.
-The dance group ME-SA with the best average rating 1.48 became a winner, and it attracted foreign guests and visitors with its site-specific project Echoes presented in Palmovka synagogue.
+Today the promoters also award the prizes at the Czech Dance Platform Festival, which each April presents the best of Czech dance from the past season.
+The dance group ME-SA with the best average rating of 1.48, became a winner.
+It attracted foreign guests and visitors with its site-specific project, Echoes, presented in Palmovka synagogue.

-The group VerTeDance created more than ten choreographies, and in 2005 received the Sazka Award for the title Silent Speech.
+VerTeDance created more than ten choreographies, and in 2005 received the Sazka Award for the title Silent Speech.
 Recently the group took a brave step by inviting even very small kids to the stage.
-Choreographers already prepared two scenes with kids, but they also work with children as pedagogues and thus participate in the preparation of the next generations of dancers and watchers.
+Choreographers already prepared two scenes with kids, but they also work with children as pedagogues and thus participate in preparing the next generations of dancers and watchers.

-The book mentioned acquaints the reader with the most interesting clinical cases from his practice, but also ponders the relation between the brain and soul, or illness and soul.
+The book mentioned acquaints the reader with the most interesting clinical cases from his practice and ponders the relationship between the brain and soul, or illness and soul.
 More book details are here.
-The Dr Touret Cases solves the basic problem: why do people dance, and is it possible by means of dance and movements to get free of the chains binding us?
+The Dr Touret Cases solves the basic problem: why do people dance, and is it possible to get free of the chains binding us through dance and movements?

 The festival programme will again deal with three phenomena – the best local production, the newest European tendencies and the performance of a big world-famous ensemble.
 The high point of the Praha Dance Festival will be the presentation of Belgian ensemble Les Ballets C de la B, which will present on 29th June in Karlin Theatre their tribute to choreographer Pin Bausch who died last year.